BEROCHLU/deepseek-simplechat/README.md

    python chatbot-deepseek.py
    ```
    - Optional (Windows users):
-   You can also use the provided batch script (`script/wt-deepseek.bat`) to launch the chatbot quickly via Windows Terminal.
+   You may use the provided batch script (`script/wt-deepseek.bat`) to launch the chatbot quickly via Windows Terminal.

 ## Usage
 Basic chat: